Breast Lift (Mastopexy) in Charlotte, NC

 Mastopexy is a cosmetic surgery for sagging breasts.
 The procedure, though, will not stop the aging process or effects of pregnancy on your breasts.
 We recommend that you wait until you have had your last child before having a breast lift to minimize the chance of needing the surgery again in the future.

 How Much Does a Breast Lift Cost in Charlotte?

-A breast lift will make significant improvements to your breasts that naturally sag or have lost volume due to pregnancy and aging.
-Board-certified plastic surgeon, Dr. David F. Klein, of Renaissance Plastic Surgery, specializes in mastopexy (breast lift surgery) for women in Charlotte, Salisbury, Harrisburg, Concord and surrounding areas of North Carolina.
+A breast lift will make significant improvements to the breasts that have lost volume or begun to sag due to pregnancy and aging.
+Plastic surgeons Dr. Klein and Dr. Andrew Kochuba of HKB Renaissance Plastic Surgery specialize in mastopexy (breast lift surgery) for women in Charlotte, Salisbury, Harrisburg, Concord and surrounding areas of North Carolina.
 Contact us today to schedule your personal consultation.